meganpecho/JAMM/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## HOW TO RUN THIS PROJECT:
+Step 1: git clone the repo

+Step 2: cd into the repo folder and run `npm install`

+Step 3: run `export NODE_ENV=dev`

+Step 4: run `node server`

+Step 5: open a new terminal window, and run `ng serve`

+Step 6: open your browser and visit: localhost:4200 (and login w/ Google please)